Rohitseervi898/chai-aur-backend/Readme.md

 # Chai Aur Backend - Social Media API

 A comprehensive backend API for a social media platform built with Node.js, Express, and MongoDB.
-This project provides user authentication, tweet management, video sharing, and social features like subscriptions, comments, likes, playlists, and watch history.
+This project provides user authentication, tweet management, video sharing, and social features like subscriptions, comments, likes, playlists, dashboards, and watch history.

 ## 🚀 Features